News Corp unit let piracy thrive at DirecTV - paper

 Allegations against Rupert Murdoch's pay-TV operations could prove even more damaging than the hacking scandal at the British newspaper operations because television is so much more lucrative for the media conglomerate.

-They also bring the matter closer to James Murdoch, Rupert's son, who previously chaired News Corp's UK newspaper arm but has recently moved to New York to focus on the international pay-TV businesses.
+They also threaten to draw in James Murdoch, Rupert's son, who previously chaired News Corp's UK newspaper arm but has recently moved to New York to focus on the international pay-TV businesses.

-There is no evidence that James Murdoch or any other News Corp executives knew about the alleged practices at NDS.

-James Murdoch is chairman of BSkyB, the British satellite broadcaster in which News Corp holds a 39 percent stake, and also sits on the board of NDS, whose $5 billion sale to Cisco was agreed this month.
+James Murdoch is chairman of BSkyB BSY.L, the British satellite broadcaster in which News Corp holds a 39 percent stake, and also sits on the board of NDS, whose $5 billion sale to Cisco (CSCO.O) was agreed this month.

 The Australian Financial Review published an email on Wednesday from an NDS engineer in which he praised the discovery of a way to kill pirated DirecTV smartcards, but said implementation of the solution had been banned by management.

-Years later, Rupert Murdoch sold DirecTV to Liberty Media Chairman John Malone in exchange for a voting stake that Malone had built up in News Corp.
+Years later, Murdoch sold DirecTV to Liberty Media LMCA.O Chairman John Malone in exchange for a voting stake that Malone had built up in News Corp.